cogpy/bolt-cppml/CI_CD_WORKFLOW_NOTE.md

 ## Workflow File Content

-The workflow file is located at `.github/workflows/ci.yml` in the repository directory.
+The **updated and fixed** workflow file is located at `.github/workflows/ci.yml` in the repository directory.

+**Important**: This version includes a critical fix for the library path issue that caused all tests to fail in CI.
+The fix changes the `LD_LIBRARY_PATH` configuration from using `env:` to an explicit `export` command in the script.

 ## Workflow Features